 Drafted in the 21st round last June out of Division III Penn State-Berks, Welk made his presence felt immediately.
 The third baseman dominated for short-season Aberdeen, posting an excellent .344/.397/.500 (165 wRC+) batting line in 204 plate appearances.

 Welk jelled with Aberdeen hitting coach Tom Eller and also benefited from the Orioles’ shift to using new technology and more advanced approaches.
 It didn’t take long for him to adjust to some issues with higher velocity, though his career is only just beginning.
-High draft picks and expensive international draft picks are great, but prospects come in all shapes and sizes.
+High draft picks and expensive international signings are great, but prospects come in all shapes and sizes.
 Welk turning into something would be a lot of fun.

 Weighted runs created plus (wRC+) is an offensive metric in which 100 is the league average and every point above 100 is a percentage point above league average.